The Lord of the Rings: The War of the Rohirrim: Writing

 Tolkien gave details on the deaths of Helm and his sons, Haleth and Hama, but the fate of his unnamed daughter is left unclear.
-The producers decided to expand on her role, making her the film's protagonist.
+The producers decided to expand on her role, making her the protagonist.
 The first name suggested for the character did not start with "H", but Boyens thought it should start with the same letter as Helm, Haleth, and Hama.
 Walsh suggested they name her after Hera Hilmar, the Icelandic actress who starred in their film Mortal Engines (2018).
 For The War of the Rohirrim, the name is spelled "Héra" based on Old English.
 It was not intended to be a reference to the goddess Hera of Ancient Greek religion.
-The writers did not want to completely invent her characterization themselves, and Kamiyama suggested they take inspiration from the historical female leader Æthelflæd since she played a similar role to Héra and Tolkien was himself inspired by such historical figures.
+The writers did not want to completely invent her characterisation themselves, and Kamiyama suggested they take inspiration from the historical female leader Æthelflæd since she played a similar role to Héra and Tolkien was himself inspired by such historical figures.
 They also took inspiration from Tolkien's other female characters, including Éowyn.
 Though the character can fight and ride horses like the men of Rohan, the writers were not interested in depicting her as a "warrior princess" which they said had become a common trope.
 They focused her character arc on the choices she makes and the choices that others make which impact her life.

 Another character that was expanded on for the film is Fréaláf Hildeson, Helm's nephew who eventually inherits the throne.
 Only Fréaláf's mother is known, creating the possibility that his father is not Rohirric.
 Boyens believed going in this direction made Fréaláf's ascension more unlikely and differentiated him from the Lord of the Rings character Éomer who has a similar story.
 The inclusion of giant elephant-like Mûmakil in concept art for the film led to concern from some fans that it was inserting the armies of Harad into the story when Tolkien did not mention them.
 Boyens acknowledged that the appendices do not explicitly mention forces from Harad in this story, but said their involvement could be inferred since Tolkien mentions enemies of Gondor aiding the Dunlendings and elsewhere in the appendices he includes Harad as one of the enemies of Gondor in this time period.
 The writers also interpreted Tolkien's description of the Dunlending leader, Freca, as being wealthy enough to afford mercenaries from Harad as well as the Corsairs of Umbar, another enemy of Gondor.